Free shipping within the EU

 Instructions

-Soak the amaranth in water overnight.
-The next morning, pour the amaranth through a sieve and rinse again.
+It is best to soak the amaranth in water overnight.
+The next morning, pour the amaranth grains through a sieve and rinse them again.

 In the meantime, chop the walnuts and cut the banana and strawberries into bite-sized pieces.

-Season the porridge with vanilla and cinnamon to taste.
-Then stir the maple syrup into the porridge and add a little almond milk if needed.
+Now season the porridge with a little vanilla and cinnamon as desired.
+Then stir the maple syrup into the porridge and add a little more almond milk if necessary.

-After a total of 15 minutes cooking time, you can serve the porridge in a bowl and garnish with the banana, strawberries and walnuts.
-If you like it even sweeter, you can add some maple syrup on top.
-And your amaranth proddige is ready.
+After a total of 15 minutes of cooking time, you can serve the porridge in a bowl and garnish with the banana, strawberries and walnuts.
+If you like it even sweeter, you can of course add some maple syrup on top.
+And your amaranth porridge is ready.

-If you try this recipe, feel free to link your creation to @mybioma on Instagram.
-We’ll be happy to repost your post!
+If you try this recipe, please tag your creation with@mybioma on Instagram.
+We are happy and will repost your post with us!

 References